Table of Contents

 First-generation CSPM platforms scanned cloud instances for misconfigurations and improper settings.
 They also scanned databases and storage buckets for misconfigurations and provided auditing and reporting for compliance mandates.

 In addition, early CSPM solutions provided performance on risk assessments versus frameworks and external standards like the ISO, NIST, GDPR, and more.
 They were also able to verify that operational activities could be performed as expected while automating processes and remediating issues as needed.

 Early CSPM services conducted these activities on a continuous basis, while providing automation capabilities to correct issues without human intervention or delay.

-The next step in the evolution of this technology is intelligent CSPM, which includes data and identity security.
-This involves using first-generation CSPM tooling with non-human identities and intelligence, including data automation and remediation.
+The next step in the evolution of this technology is intelligent CSPM cloud security that provides data and identity context to better prioritize risks, automation and workflows, and remediation capabilities.

 With intelligent CSPM, organizations can continuously identify and monitor every possible relationship between identities and data that exists across the public cloud.
 Further, identifying security and compliance issues can help you improve the visibility and control of your cloud.

 Next-Gen Cloud Security Posture Management Capabilities